Gabe9T/projectweek6/README.md

 # Currency Exchanger
 By Gabriel Tucker

 ## Description of Project
 Create a currency exchange application.
-A user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on)
+A user should be able to type in an amount (In any currency) and then choose which currency it should be converted to (such as francs, marks, rupees, euros, etc.)

 ## Technologies Used